Kero76/Pong/CONTRIBUTING.md

 ## Code of Conduct

-This project, and everyone participating in it is governed by the [ArcaBox Code of Conduct](CODE_OF_CONDUCT.md).
+This project, and everyone participating in it is governed by the [Pong Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [nic.gille@gmail.com](mailto:nic.gille@gmail.com)